Probate Q&A Series

 1. Confirm Estate Status: Verify that the original executor never qualified and that no other personal representative holds letters.

-2. Petition for Appointment: File a petition for administration with will annexed under N.C.
+2. Petition for Appointment: File an application for letters of administration with the will annexed under N.C.
 Gen. Stat. § 28A-6-1.

 3. Obtain Letters: Receive letters of administration from the clerk of superior court.